Estimating Is an Incredible “Mind Game” (Part 2)

 But if the effort is still perceived as too great, my next strategy would be to suggest reducing the scope of work.
 For example, this could involve limiting the features, scaling down the complexity, and/or decreasing the amount of output — any of which could lessen the effort required.

 In these flexible ways, I can thereby emphasize that while I stand firmly behind my original estimate, I’m very open to realistic ideas for reducing the time and cost by adjusting the key parameters.
-I won’t, however, be pressured into someone else’s assessment of what the job should take if I’m very certain of my figures.
+I won’t, however, be pressured into someone else’s assessment of what the job should take if I’m pretty certain about my calculations.

 - Does the company always expect people to do more for less?